 Everyone agreed that the pandemic, though serious, didn't present a solvency risk for the life or health industries.
 However, Karen Petrou (Federal Financial Analytics) warned that the massive efforts to inject money into the economy could be propping up what she called "zombie companies," and that insurance companies could be threatened by these walking financial dead.
-"S&P is usually very conservative, and they're projecting that 26% of ratings are subaid.
+"S&P is usually very conservative, and they're projecting that 26% of existing investment grade ratings are subject to write down," she said.
 "And you all know very well what happens to insurance company capital ratios as ratings go down.
 So we're looking at potential solvency risk."